Three Society medals displayed in wooden boxes.

 Gill Memorial Award (human)

-Dr Filip Biljecki – for the encouragement of geographical research in early career researchers who have shown great potential.
+Dr Filip Biljecki – for early career researchers who have shown great potential.

 Zoë Thomas headshot.